Chocolate and Jewish Values to Mix at Tikvat Israel's Fall Festival, Nov. 1-3

-Tikvat Israel this fall will host a weekend-long festival, “Chocolate and Jewish Values: A Fair Trade Experience,” that is sure to appeal to all the senses.
+Tikvat Israel this fall will host a weekend-long festival, “Chocolate and Jewish Values: A Fair Trade Festival,” that is sure to appeal to all the senses.

 The program, which will promote overseas fair trade in the context of Jewish values, will take place Nov 1-3 at the synagogue.

-The multicultural program focuses on various Central and South American countries where coffee and cacao (chocolate) are major crops and where the Jewish community has had both Sephardic and Ashkenazi influence.
+The multicultural program will draw on various Central and South American countries where coffee and cacao (chocolate) are major crops and where the Jewish community has had both Sephardic and Ashkenazi influence.

 “We will explore Jewish values that explain why we should promote and sell fair trade products as well as those made by non-Jews in need,” said Shirley Waxman, principal organizer.